Beaneebar/BDNS_RDF_conversion/README.md

 In response to this need, this repo has been created to chart and manage the development of a conversion tool that enables BDNS to be easily converted into RDF.

 The design structure and methodology of this kit will be developed alongside the code.
-For future reference, please see [Design Structure and Methodology](https://github.com/Beaneebar/BDNS_RDF_conversion/blob/2879511e5007f868ade0ce104a4ffc4cd998a823/Design_Structure_and_Methodology.md).
+For future reference, please see [Design Structure](https://github.com/Beaneebar/BDNS_RDF_conversion/blob/2879511e5007f868ade0ce104a4ffc4cd998a823/Design_Structure.md).